Posted on Tuesday 6 June 2017 by Cruickshank Intellectual Property

 Following on from our recent blog post entitled ‘The Gender Gap’ we thought why not explore this idea further, and what better way than speaking to a member of our own team here at Cruickshank.
 Emma Koncewicz has a wealth of knowledge in various technologies including chemical entities, pharmaceutical compositions, peptide therapeutics, cosmetics and cell culture to name a few.

-As mentioned in our previous article regarding STEM, there are many reasons attributing to this, one being the lack of information available and the influence parents have on the decisions their children make.
+As mentioned in our previous blog regarding STEM, there are many reasons attributing to this, one being the lack of information available and the influence parents have on the decisions their children make.
 However, Emma’s decision in following a career in STEM was luckily enough an easy and natural choice and in part due to encouragement from her family.
-It was then during her first Master’s that her interest in Intellectual Property came to the forefront and led her on the path she is now on.
-The human element was one such reason that piqued her interest, the ability to help the talented inventor community big and small in realising their dreams, and supporting them in protecting that potential.
+It was then during her first Masters’ that her interest in intellectual property came to the forefront and led her on the path she is now on.
+The human element was one such reason that piqued her interest, the ability to help the talented inventor community big and small in realising their dreams and supporting them in protecting that potential.

 It is through this human element and forging client relationships that she has seen this gender imbalance in action.

 “I have had the pleasure of working with many inventors across many different industries, and from my experience there does seem to be a degree of disparity in gender across the different fields with many more male inventors in the mechanical and software sectors.”

 Considering this, what in her opinion is the reason behind this gap?

 “The reason behind the gender gap is likely to be multifaceted and complex and consequently not because of any singular reason…Clearly addressing the concern of a lack of throughput of women into STEM fields is a vital piece of the puzzle, but there are likely to be other issues that should be addressed also.”